Milwaukee Wins Funding To Repair Two Bridges

 A federal database of bridge conditions says the 9th Place bridge is in poor, structurally deficient condition, based on a 2023 inspection.
 It was built in 1992 according to the database and, as of 2023, serves 2,096 vehicles per day.
 DPW says design and construction is a $594,000 project with the federal government expected to provide $486,000.

 One other Milwaukee County bridge is being reconstructed as part of the funding awarded.
-The City of Greenfield secured funding to reconstruct the W. Layton Avenue bridge over W. Forest Home Avenue.
+Funding was also awarded to rebuild the W. Layton Avenue bridge over W. Forest Home Avenue in Greenfield.

 “Through our efforts to keep our local government partners informed about program opportunities and prepare them to meet their application deadlines, we are able to support local projects in nearly every county in Wisconsin through the Surface Transportation Program,” said WisDOT Secretary Craig Thompson.